pavel-tarasov/domain_explorer/README.md

-# domain_explorer
+# Domain explorer
-Generate random names and check if them avaliable as domains
+Generate random names and check if they available as domains